DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 Our DevExpress Blazor themes affect DevExpress components only.
 To apply theme-specific styles to non-DevExpress elements or the entire application, add external stylesheets to the theme using its `AddFilePaths()` method:

-> Bootstrap themes require external theme-specific stylesheets.
-Once you register a Bootstrap theme, call the `Clone()` method and add the stylesheet using theme properties.

 ```cs
 public static readonly ITheme BootstrapDefault = Themes.BootstrapExternal.Clone(props => {
     props.Name = "Bootstrap";